M4tthewDE/gov1/README.md

 Testdata: https://aomedia.org/av1-video-decoder-verification-tool/

-Also not going to consider speed till it confirms to all tests.
+Also not going to consider speed till it conforms to all tests.

 ## Spec
 https://aomediacodec.github.io/av1-spec/av1-spec.pdf